netsensei/europeana/README.md

 ## A PHP client library for the Europeana Portal

-This PHP library provides an  abstract client implementation of the [Europeana REST API](http://labs.europeana.eu/api/).
+This PHP library provides a highly abstract client implementation of the [Europeana REST API](http://labs.europeana.eu/api/).
 It allows your PHP client to query and retrieve the Europeana datasets which are published via the main [Europeana Portal](http://www.europeana.eu/)

 ## Install